utility-server/documents/PRIVACY_POLICY.md

 - Private user data from your website visitors
 - Non-public information without explicit authorization
 - Any data beyond what is publicly accessible
+- **Payment card information or banking details** (handled by payment gateway partners)

 **Your Consent**: Registering for or using Utility Server services constitutes your explicit, informed consent to data processing as described in this policy.

+### 1.4 Channel Partner Distribution Model

+**⚠️ IMPORTANT - WHITE LABEL & CHANNEL PARTNERS:**

+Utility Server is distributed as a **white label solution through authorized channel partners**.

+**What This Means**:
+- You may purchase Utility Server services through our channel partners
+- Channel partners are bound by these documents and our requirements
+- **We are NOT responsible for**:
+  - Channel partners' business processes or practices
+  - Channel partners' relationships with their end clients
+  - Channel partners' pricing or billing practices
+  - Channel partners' support or service delivery
+  - Channel partners' data handling beyond our service scope

+**Direct Customers vs. Channel Partner Clients**:
+- If you purchase directly from DNS Stack/Utility Server: These terms apply directly to you
+- If you purchase through a channel partner: You are subject to both these terms AND your channel partner's terms

 If you do not agree, please do not use our Services.